liamroberts1212/liamroberts1212/README.md

 ## Hi, I'm Liam.
-### I overcome challenges with teams.

 I work as a Software Engineer at [Guidance Analytics](https://github.com/guidance-analytics).
-I obtained my B.S. in Computer Science & Business and Management from [Rensselaer Polytechnic Institute](https://www.rpi.edu).
+I obtained my B.S. as a dual major in Computer Science & Business and Management from [Rensselaer Polytechnic Institute](https://www.rpi.edu).
+I aspire to design, develop, and deploy high quality products to address and satisfy the needs of real people.
+At the core of my being, I believe that treating others with kindness and respect is necesarry in every interation in one's life, acting as the key to authentic human connection and meaningful progress.

+I am a runner, guitarist, and (recent) climbing enthusiast.
+I aspire to become a better version of myself every day.
+As an avid learner, I embrace new challenges and lean into genuinely hard problems.

 <!--
 **liamroberts1212/liamroberts1212** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.